ektrah/nsec/docs/api/nsec.cryptography.signaturealgorithm.md

 #### Parameters

 publicKey
-: The [[PublicKey|PublicKey Class]] object to use for verification.
-This must
+: The [[PublicKey|PublicKey Class]] to use for verification.
+Verification fails
-    be the public key for the key previously used to sign the input data.
+    if this is not the matching public key for the private key that was used to sign the data.

 data
-: The data to be verified.
+: The data to verify.
+Decryption fails if the integrity of the data was
+    compromised.

 signature
-: The signature to be verified.
+: The signature of the data to verify.

 #### Return Value